ASLP-lab/Automatic-Song-Aesthetics-Evaluation-Challenge/content/homepage_sections/general_description.md

 **Track 2: Fine-Grained Aesthetic Dimension Prediction** Participants to predict five specific aesthetic dimensions for each song.

 ## Evaluation

 Each track will use correlation-based metrics as follows:
 - **Linear Correlation Coefficient**
 - **Spearman’s rank correlation coefficient**
 - **Kendall's Rank Correlation Coefficient**
 - **Top-Tier Accuracy**

-We will mesure both system-level and utterance-level.
+We will measure both system-level and utterance-level.

 ### Top-Tier Accuracy Calculation Rules & Thresholds